Nadège Vanhée’s Return to the Equestrian Logic of Objects

 source: Vouge Runway

-Over the past decade, the brand has effectively operated with two distinct handbag tiers.
+For the past decade, the brand has operated through two distinct handbag tiers.

 – Micro Picotin 14